-There’s a helpful question when it comes whether you should sell something:
+There’s a helpful question to ask yourself when it comes to whether you should sell something:

 Would I buy this again at the price I can sell it for?

-If you answer is no, in 99% of cases, sell what you’re considering selling.
-You can apply this from anything from a home or car to a piece of clothing.
+If your answer is “no,” then in 99% of cases, you should sell whatever you’re considering getting rid of.
+You can apply this formula to anything from a home to a car to a piece of clothing.

 The premise behind this question is simple: almost everything declines in value over time.
 If you have items that you don’t use or don’t need, they’re likely worth more today than they will be a year from now.